-1.1 What is USACE proposing to do?
+What is USACE Proposing to Do?

-USACE is developing this EIS to consider whether to change current approaches to operations and maintenance of the dams in the Willamette Valley System.
-Since the last EIS was developed in 1980, operations have been modified and structural improvements have been made, new information is available on the environmental impacts of operating and maintaining the system, and there has been a large amount of new information gained regarding ESA-listed species since the 2008 biological opinion.
+USACE is developing this EIS to address the continued operations and maintenance of the Willamette Valley System.
+Since the last EIS was developed in 1980, operations have been modified and structural improvements have been made, new information is available on the environmental impacts of operating and maintaining the system, and there has been a large amount of new information gained regarding Endangered Species Act (ESA)-listed species since the 2008 Biological Opinion (BiOp) for continued operation and maintenance of the Willamette Valley Project conducted by the National Marine Fisheries Service (NMFS).